onebeyond/rascal/README.md

 6. After five minutes the message is dead lettered to the "retry" topic exchange.
 7. The message is routed back to the original queue using the CC routing key "incoming.a.b.c"

-This process will repeat ten times.
-On the tenth iteration
+Steps 3 - 7 will repeat up to `attempts` times.
+If all attempts fail...

 8. The consumer dead letters the message, routing it to the "dead-letters" exchange
 9. The message is routed to the "dead-letters" queue